 The Market for Flipping Houses in Columbus, Ohio

 William and Jenny’s concerns about the Columbus real estate market aren’t entirely unfounded.
 It’s not so much that the market has cooled, but that it’s gotten so hot.
 In more than 20 distinct communities in Central Ohio—including five areas located within Columbus—you could expect to make a good living buying, renovating, and selling houses last year.
-By April of this year, Realtor.com named Columbus the fourth hottest real estate market in the country, a ranking that’s based on where homes are selling the fastest.
+It’s widely believed that Columbus is one of the hottest real estate market in the country.
 So, by all indications, people are lining up—and paying up—to buy houses here.
 For real estate investors looking to enter the Columbus market, that should be good news, right?

 Well, the problem with a real estate market that’s hot, and seemingly growing hotter, is that it can start to look like the most lucrative point of entry for investing has passed.
 As demand for housing increases, median home sales prices typically spike and inventory usually drops.
 And, Columbus is no exception to this trend.
 Median home sales prices have increased by 9.3% since February of 2017 and inventory decreased by more than 20%, reported The Business Journal in March.
 While this is good news if you bought and rehabbed homes last year and are selling your investment properties this year, finding good deals amongst less inventory today seems less promising.